 If you do all this correctly, you should find yourself with a stellar IP reputation within a couple of weeks.
 The ISPs will love you, and your emails will always hit the inbox.

-#5 Additional behaviors/actions that will help your IP warming process
+Additional behaviors and actions that will help your IP warming process

 Exclude all users who have previously complained, unsubscribed, hard-bounced, or are generally inactive.

 Sending to these users invites deliverability risks such as low engagement rates, spam traps and invalid email addresses.